 The Birth of a Nation and State

-During the revolutionary war, patriot soldiers who fought a delaying action during Burgoyne’s march to Saratoga escaped through Dorset and found refuge on the way to Bennington, where the battle that helped set up the British defeat at Saratoga played out.
-Just prior to that, in 1775 and 1776, the town played host to the Dorset Conventions, which established the foundation for the establishment of the Republic of Vermont (and later the state of Vermont) in 1777.
-Many of the homes and establishments that housed these historic events are an integral part of the architecture in Dorset Village.
+During the Revolutionary War, the American patriots who fought a delaying action against Burgoyne during his march to Saratoga escaped through Dorset and eventually took refuge at Bennington.
+They later battled the British there before the decisive and crucial defeat of the British at Saratoga, which paved the way for the Colonies’ eventual victory over Great Britain.
+Before those events, in 1775 and 1776, Dorset hosted the Dorset Conventions, which established the foundation for the establishment of the Republic of Vermont (and later the state of Vermont) in 1777.
+Many of the homes and establishments that housed these historic events remain an integral part of Dorset Village, which has been painstakingly maintained and preserved over the subsequent 240 years.

 Stately and Historic Inns

-Visitors on overnight and extended stays in Dorset have been coming for over two centuries to the Dorset Inn.
-Established in 1796, the inn is situated on the town green in Dorset Village, and is the longest continually operated inn in the state of Vermont.
-In the vicinity, you will find the Barrow’s House, a hotel that began serving guests in 1900 as a summer escape destination for vacationers from New York City.
-Travel across town to East Dorset and visit the famous Wilson House, a hotel built in 1852 and where Bill Wilson, author of the Twelve Steps was born, now owned by a non-profit and operated by volunteers and where regular Alcoholics Anonymous meetings are held to this day.
+For more than two centuries, visitors on overnight and extended stays in Dorset have laid their heads at the Dorset Inn, the longest continually operated inn in Vermont.
+Established in 1796, the inn is situated on the town green in Dorset Village.
+Nearby you will find the Barrow’s House, a hotel that began serving guests in 1900 as a summer destination for vacationers from New York City.
+Just across town in East Dorset is the famous Wilson House, a hotel built in 1852 and where Bill Wilson, author of the Twelve Steps was born.
+Though now owned by a non-profit and operated by volunteers, regular Alcoholics Anonymous meetings are still held there to this day.

 Home of Historic General Stores

 In 1816 the Dorset Union Store was opened across the town green from the Dorset Inn.
-A charming store and a must visit, it is a great spot to grab an on-the-go meals and sundries.
+A charming store and a must-visit, it is a great spot to grab various on-the-go meals and sundries.
 Head south from the village and you will find the ever-so-charming HN Williams General Store, the longest continually operated general store in Vermont.
 Family owned and operated since 1840, the store is a true “general” store in every sense of the word.
-And just a bit further south visit J.K.
-Adams, a retailer and manufacturer of authentic Vermont-made wooden kitchen items that was founded in 1944 and whose products are sold across the world via major catalogs and online stores.
+And just a bit further south is J.K.
+Adams, a retailer, and manufacturer of authentic Vermont-made wooden kitchen items.
+Founded in 1944, J.K Adams products are sold across the world in major catalogs and online stores.

 The Nation’s First Marble Quarry

-When you see the marble that lines that sidewalks in Dorset Village, used in architecture and public places throughout the town, or the people swimming in the Dorset Quarry, it is a clue that something unique is going on with marble in Dorset.
-In 1785, Isaac Underhill excavated the nation’s first marble quarry, and along with subsequent quarries, is the source of marble that is found in the New York Public Library, the library at Brown University, the Memorial Continental Hall of the Daughters of the American Revolution and many other important early American structures.
-Today, these quarries are beautiful reminders of an important industrial past, and a source of outdoor activity from hiking to swimming.
-To wit, the Dorset Quarry is considered one of the top swimming holes in the entire country.
+There is a reason marble lines the sidewalks in Dorset Village, is used architecturally throughout the town, and that people travel for miles to swim in the world-famous Dorset Quarry.
+In 1785, Isaac Underhill founded the United States' first marble quarry here in Dorset.
+Dorset marble can now be found in the New York Public Library, the library at Brown University, the Memorial Continental Hall of the Daughters of the American Revolution, and many other notable early American structures.
+Today, these quarries are beautiful reminders of an important industrial past and a source of outdoor activity from hiking to swimming.

 A Mecca of Cultural and Social Activity

-During the summer months, you won’t want to miss the Dorset Theater Festival.
-These productions are world class and draw in the talents of some of the country’s best playwrights, directors, and actors.
-The intimate theater is in two pre-revolutionary barns and has been hosting everything from classic dramas to modern comedies since opening its doors in 1929.
-In winter, the Dorset Theater is home to the Dorset Players, whose productions feature regional stars and whose plays are eagerly anticipated by residents and visitors alike.
+During the summer months, you will not want to miss the Dorset Theater Festival.
+These world-class productions bring the talents of some of the country’s best playwrights, directors, and actors to Dorset.
+Housed in two pre-Revolutionary War barns, the intimate theater has been hosting productions since 1929.
+In winter, the Dorset Theater is home to the Dorset Players, whose plays feature regional stars in both revivals and new, original works.

-If you’re a horse lover, and even if you aren’t, you will definitely want to check out the Vermont Summer Festival that is held in East Dorset during July and August.
-Horse enthusiasts from around the country descend on the area to compete, be part of the crowd and enjoy.
-Spend the day watching the sports best athletes compete with their gorgeous horses, while grabbing a drink and a bite to eat, and shopping the onsite boutiques.
+Whether you are a horse lover or not, you will definitely want to check out the Vermont Summer Festival that is held in East Dorset during July and August.
+Horse enthusiasts from around the country arrive to compete, sell and buy horses, and enjoy the glorious Vermont summer.
+Spend the day watching the sports' best athletes and horses compete while imbibing good drinks and great food.
+There are also fantastic onsite boutiques to scratch your shopping itch.

 Three Active Outdoor Seasons

-Residents of Dorset can leverage three amazing and active outdoor seasons.
-Winter brings skiing and snowboarding (Bromley Mountain is 20 minutes, Stratton and Magic Mountain are just 10 minutes more), as well as cross-country skiing and snowshoeing.
-Summer brings opportunities to golf or play tennis at the nation’s oldest golf club – the Dorset Field Club, swim or fish at Emerald Lake State Park, and hike beautiful mountain trails with amazing views.
-Fall is an enchanted time with amazing foliage, the quality of which can’t be experienced anywhere else in the world.
+Residents of Dorset take advantage of three amazing and active outdoor seasons.
+Winter features skiing and snowboarding (Bromley Mountain is just 20 minutes away, while Stratton and Magic Mountain are just 10 minutes more), as well as cross-country skiing and snowshoeing.
+Summer brings golf or tennis at the nation’s oldest golf club – the Dorset Field Club, swimming and fishing at Emerald Lake State Park, in the Mettowee and Battenkill rivers, and incredible hiking with amazing views.
+Fall is an enchanting time with stunning foliage that attracts visitors from across North America.

-Dorset is bordered by both the Green Mountain National Forest and the Taconic Mountain range.
-Both ranges are minutes away and provide amazing recreational opportunities and fabulous views
+Dorset is bordered by both the Green Mountain National Forest and the Taconic Mountain range, which provide diverse recreational opportunities and incredible views.

 Plenty of Traditional and Modern Dining